kdoore/CS2335-Gitbook/monodevelop.md

 For Windows OS, as of Unity 5.2.X, Visual Studio CE is configured to be installed as the default IDE when installing Unity 5.
 For help with VS installation errors see [Unity forums](http://answers.unity3d.com/questions/1075675/-error-while-installing-visual-studio-error-code16.html)

-Visual Studio Community Edition ( for Windows or Mac ) https://www.visualstudio.com/vs/community/
+**Visual Studio Community Edition **( for Windows or Mac ) https://www.visualstudio.com/vs/community/

 As of Spring 2018, this course will use Visual Studio as the IDE.

-#Code Scripts
+#Script Components - Unity Code Files
-To edit a script in Unity, first create a script component object inside Unity.
-Make sure to name the file correctly when creating it in Unity because the script name is used to create the class name of the C# class that is created for each Unity script component.
+To edit a script in Unity, first create a **_script component object_** inside Unity.
+You can right-click in the   Make sure to name the file correctly when creating it in Unity because the script name is used to create the class name of the C# class that is created for each Unity script component.

 Most of the code that we write for this course will end up being attached to gameObjects within the Unity Editor.